mia-platform-marketplace/DotNet-Microservice-Template/README.md

 You can read more about this fields in [Manage your Microservices from the Dev Console](https://docs.mia-platform.eu/development_suite/api-console/api-design/services/) section of Mia-Platform documentation.

 Give your microservice the name you prefer, in this walkthrough we'll refer to it with the following name: **my-dotnetcore-service-name**.
 Then, fill the other required fields and confirm that you want to create a microservice.
-You have now generated a *my-dotnetcore-service-name* repository that is already deployed on Mia-Platform [NuGet repository]() once build script in CI is successful.
+You have now generated a *my-dotnetcore-service-name* repository that is already deployed on Mia-Platform [Nexus Repository Manager](https://nexus.mia-platform.eu/) once build script in CI is successful.

 ## Save your changes